General Hon. Sir Leicester Smyth1

 Hon.
 Sir Assheton Gore Curzon-Howe was born on 10 August 1850.1 He was the son of Richard William Penn Curzon-Howe, 1st Earl Howe and Anne Gore.1 He married Alice Anne Cowell, daughter of General Rt.
 Hon.
 Sir John Cowell, on 25 February 1892.1 He died on 1 March 1911 at age 60.1

-Hon.
-Sir Assheton Gore Curzon-Howe was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was Admiral Commander-in-Chief of the Portsmouth.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1
+He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He was Admiral Commander-in-Chief of the Portsmouth.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1

 Children of Hon.
 Sir Assheton Gore Curzon-Howe and Alice Anne Cowell